PRODUCT COMPARISONS

 VB C#

 Two methods have been included above to convert a webpage URL into a PDF document and save it as in the example above.
 The first method is to create a document by constructing an IronPDF PDF document, while the other method is to render the URL and save it as a PDF in the same line.
-This downloads the page source into a chunk and converts into documents to speed up the process.
+This downloads the page source into a chunk and converts it into documents to speed up the process.

 In the example above, we use RenderUrlAsPdf to convert the webpage into a document.
 Only the link and the save location must be supplied.
 The PDF conversion takes 7.3 seconds to complete.